What is neonatal death?

 To prevent engorged breasts, it helps to express breastmilk sometimes.
 Express just enough for comfort – expressing too much can stimulate an increase in supply.
 Neonatal nurses, midwives and lactation consultants can give you advice and support during this time.

-If there’s breast pain, swelling, warmth, fever and chills, it’s important to see a GP.
+If you have breast pain, swelling, warmth, fever and chills, it’s important to see a GP.
 This might be the beginnings of mastitis.
 Mastitis can happen when a milk duct becomes blocked.
 Massaging any lumps or expressing a small amount of milk can reduce the lumpiness.

 Understanding why your baby died